Variable Annuity Sales Take Another Big Hit

 Licensed security brokers sell variable annuities, and fees and expenses are included.

-Variable annuity sales are headed for their lowest annual sales in nearly two decades, since the mid 90’s, as their multi-year slide continues.
-Broker-dealers have been running from the current trend in “transparency” of products, and are now turning to products with stronger guarantees: fixed indexed annuities.
+Variable annuity sales are headed for their lowest annual sales in nearly two decades, since the mid-’90s, as their multi-year slide continues.
+Broker-dealers have been running from the current trend in “transparency” of products and are now turning to products with stronger guarantees: fixed indexed annuities.
 (FIA)

-All in all, the future appears bright for the fixed indexed side and very blurry for variable annuities.
+The future appears bright for the fixed indexed side and very blurry for variable annuities.

 Variable annuities are considered securities and are sold by security salespeople.

 Fixed-indexed annuities are insurance products sold by licensed insurance agents.